 Next, transactions are broken into batches so that a node can send transactions to multiple parties without making multiple copies.
 If, for example, the leader needed to send 60 transactions to 6 nodes, it would break that collection of 60 into batches of 10 transactions and send one to each node.
 This allows the leader to put 60 transactions on the wire, not 60 transactions for each node.
 Each node then shares its batch with its peers.
 Once the node has collected all 6 batches, it reconstructs the original set of 60 transactions.

 A batch of transactions can only be split so many times before it is so small that header information becomes the primary consumer of network bandwidth.
-At the time of this writing, the approach is scaling well up to about 150 validators.
+At the time of this writing, the approach is scaling well.
 To scale up to hundreds of thousands of validators, each node can apply the same technique as the leader node to another set of nodes of equal size.
-We call the technique Turbine Block Propogation.